Foley catheter

-Foley catheters should be used only when indicated, as use increases the risk of catheter-associated urinary tract infection (UTI) and other adverse effects.
-While female sex is generally recognised as a risk factor for UTIs, the differences in biological sex are reduced or even diminished while carrying catheters.
+Indwelling catheters/IDCs should be used only when indicated, as use increases the risk of catheter-associated urinary tract infection (UTI) and other adverse effects.
+While female sex is generally recognised as a risk factor for UTIs, the differences in biological sex are reduced while carrying catheters.

 History

 The name comes from the designer, Frederic Foley, a surgeon who worked in Boston, Massachusetts in the 1930s.
 His original design was adopted by C. R. Bard, Inc. of Murray Hill, New Jersey, who manufactured the first prototypes and named them in honor of the surgeon.

+There are now multiple companies worldwide who produce IDCs and in/out catheters, made of a range of materials, such as silicone, plastic, latex.
+Due to the rise in latex allergies, medical equipment made of latex is becoming less common.
+There are, in rare cases, some glass in/out catheters in use today.
+Many older people who have been self-catheterising for a very long time prefer them to the plastic ones, one benefit being the reduction in waste.

+Currently, in most countries, plastic in/out catheters have to be discarded after use.
+There is a study currently (2022) under way called "Single use versus reusable catheters in intermittent catheterisation for treatment of urinary retention: a protocol for a multicentre, prospective, randomised controlled, non-inferiority trial".

 Types

-Foley catheters come in several types:
+Indwelling urinary catheters come in several types: